 For more information on postnatal depression or anxiety, help and support, call the Perinatal Anxiety and Depression Australia (PANDA) helpline on 1300 726 306.

-For help with breastfeeding problems, contact your midwife or lactation consultant, or call the Breastfeeding Helpline on 1800 mum 2 mum (1800 686 268).
+For help with breastfeeding, contact your midwife or lactation consultant.
+You can also call the Breastfeeding Helpline on 1800 mum 2 mum (1800 686 268).